Ralph Abernathy: During Martin Luther King Jr.'s assassination

 On April 3, 1968, at the Mason Temple, Abernathy introduced King before he made his last public address; King said at the beginning of his now famous "I've Been to the Mountaintop" speech:

 As I listened to Ralph Abernathy and his eloquent and generous introduction and then thought about myself, I wondered who he was talking about.
 It's always good to have your closest friend and associate to say something good about you, and Ralph Abernathy is the best friend that I have in the world.

 The following day, April 4, 1968, Abernathy was with King in the room (Room 306) they shared at the Lorraine Motel in Memphis.
 At 6:01 p.m. while Abernathy was inside the room getting cologne, King was shot while standing outside on the balcony.
-Once the shot was fired Abernathy ran out to the balcony and cradled King in his arms as he lay unconscious.
-Abernathy accompanied King to St. Joseph's Hospital within fifteen minutes of the shooting.
-The doctors performed an emergency surgery, but he never regained consciousness.
-King was pronounced dead at 7:05 p.m. at age 39.
+Once the shot was fired, Abernathy ran out to the balcony and cradled King in his arms as he lay unconscious.
+Abernathy accompanied King to St. Joseph's Hospital within 15 minutes of the shooting.
+The doctors performed an emergency surgery, but King never regained consciousness and was pronounced dead at 7:05 p.m. at age 39.